 You can use your account to share notes with other Simplenote users.
-The share function can also be used through e-mail or social media networks such as Facebook.
+The share function can also be used through email or social media networks such as Facebook.
 A password lock can protect your notebook from unauthorized access.

-Disadvantages: In terms of the range of functions, Simplenote offers very little in comparison to its competitors.
+In terms of the range of functions, Simplenote offers very little in comparison to its competitors.
 This suits people who prefer a notebook with a simple text format – especially because the program supports the popular Markdown language, which allows for simple design options.
-However, multimedia features or the ability to insert or edit documents are not available.
+However, multimedia features or the ability to insert or edit documents is not available.

-|Free on all platforms (iOS, Android, macOS, Windows, Linux, and web)||Limited range of functions|
+|✔Free on all platforms (iOS, Android, macOS, Windows, Linux, and web)||✘Limited range of functions|

-|It is manageable; quick and easy operation||Only comes in text format – picture files can be introduced using the extra tool Markdown.|
+|✔It is manageable; quick and easy operation||✘Only comes in text format – picture files can be introduced using the extra tool Markdown.|

-|Integrated search function, possibility of prioritizing using tags||Languages: only English|
+|✔Integrated search function, possibility of prioritizing using tags||✘Requires logging into a Simplenote account|

 Google Keep: Wherever, whenever – record your ideas anywhere